covalenthq/covalent-docs/content/en/docs/developer/faq.md

 We have API support staff available on [Discord](https://covalenthq.com/discord).
 Please ask all questions in the `#feedback-and-support` channel.

 &nbsp;
-### 5.2 How can I partner with Covalent on my project?
+### 5.2 How can I showcase my project with Covalent?
-We are delighted to hear that you are considering partnering with us!
-For inquiries, please contact us at media@covalenthq.com.
+We'd love to showcase your work to our community of partners and developers!
+Please complete this short [typeform](https://covalenthq.typeform.com/showcase) to submit your project details.